a dog next to a bottle of CBD oil.

 Posted by Lianne McLeod D.V.M. on

 This article is not a substitute for veterinary diagnosis or treatment of any condition, symptom, or disease.
-Please consult with your veterinarian before using hemp seed oil products on your pet.
+Please consult with your veterinarian before using hemp oil products on your pet.

-At Lolahemp, we prioritize empowering our customers with knowledge about CBD and its potential health benefits.
-This article serves as your comprehensive guide to understanding this natural product, its mechanisms, and the three decades of scientific research backing CBD.
+This article serves as your comprehensive guide to understanding this natural product, its mechanisms, and the scientific research backing products like oils, topicals, and chews with CBD for dogs.

 For pet owners, the low THC content in hemp is crucial.
 THC is the psychoactive compound abundant in medical and recreational marijuana, responsible for the associated "high."
-Interestingly, our furry friends exhibit heightened sensitivity to elevated THC levels.

 In contrast, substantial amounts of CBD do not induce psychoactive effects.
 Decades of research have focused on exploring the potential health and wellness benefits of CBD.
 Notably, CBD is deemed safe to include in your dog's diet.